intersystems-community/hackathon-kit/README.md

 3. Create a Python environment and activate it (conda, venv or however you wish) For example:

+   NOTE: The DB-API driver .whl files in step 5  might only work with python 3.8 to 3.12.
+If you get an error while installing those files, you will have to create a virtual environment with a specific python version like "python3.12 -m venv myenv"

     conda:
     ```Shell
     conda create --name iris-env python=3.10